kbase/workspace_deluxe/readme.md

 -------------------------------

-The Travis tests do not run the WorkspaceLongTest, JSONRPCLongTest, and HandleTest test classes because the two former classes take to long to run and the latter is too complicated to set up.
+The Travis tests do not run the WorkspaceLongTest, JSONRPCLongTest, and HandleTest test classes because the two former classes take too long to run and the latter is too complicated to set up.

 Therefore, run the full test suite locally at least prior to every release, and prior to any PRs where there are changes to the handle management code.